Leeseo

-Lee Hyun-seo (born February 21, 2007), known mononymously as Leeseo, is a South Korean singer.
+Lee Hyun-seo (born February 21, 2007), known professionally as Leeseo, is a South Korean singer.
 She is a member of the South Korean girl group Ive under Starship Entertainment.

-Early life
+Early life and education

 Leeseo was born on February 21, 2007, in South Korea.
 She was a former kids model at SM Entertainment.

-In 2009, she became a viral sensation due to a moment with actress Han Hyo-joo in the SBS program ' (also known as HanBam).
+In 2009, she became a viral sensation due to a moment with actress Han Hyo-joo in the SBS program One Night of TV Entertainment (also known as HanBam).

+Leeseo attended Seoul Jamwon Elementary School and Bangbae Middle School before graduating from Hanlim Multi Art School on January 8, 2026, focusing on the broadcasting and entertainment department.